kp19657/GAProject4/README.md

 ## Known Limitations of The App

 The user is not able to run a search query yet.
 This feature will be added in a future version of the app.
+Also, the images files are currently hosted on the local drive of the server.
+In the future, these files can be hosted on an Amazon S3 cloud server instead for faster and more reliable loading.